skellis46/slipbox/the body in the Anthropocene.md

 - I include this quote here as perhaps something to consider when I discuss ecosystem edges and why we prioritise singular (in Steyerl's term) over dialogue
 - also [@schindler-2020-negotiation] on boundary objects in practice-research (based on work of Star and Griesemer)

 > The environmental crisis is so extensive and neither temporally nor spatially understandable to an individual that some scholars (such as Carlson, 2002; Berleant, 1995) call for a new environmental aesthetic, which would enable an appreciation of nature from a new point of view.
 Such a re-situating of human agency into its natural environment is being discussed in new approaches to materialism as well.
 New Materialism, as it developed as a theoretical field in the humanities since the late 1990s, joins several fields in their common way of re-thinking subjectivity in emphasizing the role non-human powers and processes play on various levels of life and sense-making.
 In this text I will explore how new aesthetic practices on the intersection of art and design develop forms of incorporating non-human agencies into the lived and sensual experience or expand the human body towards its animated, vital environment.
-Using concepts from phenomenology, New Material- ism, and actor–network theory, I will discuss these practices as examples for a new aesthetic, which is not so much an environmental aesthetic but already goes beyond the systemic approach associated with it. [@forster-2020-figurations p.117]
+Using concepts from phenomenology, New Materialism, and actor–network theory, I will discuss these practices as examples for a new aesthetic, which is not so much an environmental aesthetic but already goes beyond the systemic approach associated with it. [@forster-2020-figurations p.117]

 - perhaps though it's absurd (hyperobjects, and not being able to deal with that scale) -- we don't even connect with like-minded, let alone the distant.